Why Do I Need A Guitar Stand? And Which Stand Should I Choose?

 There are three broad reasons to buy a guitar stand: protection, convenience and display.
 This blog post will address these as well as how to choose the best guitar stand for you.

 After you've finished with your practice for the day, you should never leave your guitar leaning against a wall or any other piece of furniture.
 There's just too much risk of your guitar sliding and falling.
-This often leads to breakage on the guitar (like the pictures above and below).
+This often leads to breakage on the guitar (see the pictures above and below) as there are certain common weak points in the construction of most guitars.
 It's also likely that your guitar will become worn on the bottom where it rests on the floor, and on the headstock where it leans against the wall.
-Even if you've stored your guitar inside its gig bag, they often do not have enough padding to protect your guitar against a major fall.
+Even if you've stored your guitar inside its gig bag, they often do not have enough padding to protect your guitar against breakage or scuffs from a fall.

 Guitar stands are sturdy, and they will be able to securely hold your guitar upright without allowing it to slide around.
 The parts of a guitar stand that are in contact with your guitar are also padded so they don't cause any damage.